KannonZenetism/zenetism-field-physics/zenetism/mpx/metaphysical-commons-with-sovereign-custodianship.md

 > but only through alignment with its originating coherence.

 > **Sovereign Custodianship** is the principle that the originator of a system
-> retains structural authority, not through legal monopoly, but through:
+> retains structural orientation, not through legal monopoly, but through:

 - ✅ Verifiable timestamps
 - ✅ Coherence audits